PennLINC/xcp_d/docs/workflows.rst

 ====================
 :func:`~xcp_d.workflows.postprocessing.init_resd_smoothing_wf`

-The ``filtered, denoised BOLD`` may optionally be smoothed with a Gaussian kernel.
+The ``denoised BOLD`` may optionally be smoothed with a Gaussian kernel.
 This smoothing kernel is set with the ``--smoothing`` parameter.